marie-ototoi/otoplayer/README.md

 ### `yarn storybook`

-Runs the app in the development mode.\
+Runs the storybook.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:6006](http://localhost:6006) to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make edits.
-You will also see any lint errors in the console.

 ### `yarn test`